nlaieke/Team8/README_P1.md

 This method takes in a String name as a parameter.
 Given a ghost name, this method will attempt to control a given ghost and attempt to attack PacMan.
 If the ghost is able to attack PacMan (is in range), the method will update the display to reflect whether the attack was successful and the game should or should not continue.

 ### eatCookie(String name):

+function eats cookie by removing the cookie from data stored in locations, cookie components, and field hash which in turn removes it from the display.
+This prevents the same cookie from being eaten twice.
+The parameter/input is the cookie's token name: example "tok_x1_y2" which also serves as the 'key' to certain hashSets of data we must update.
+If cookie is eaten, we update the cookie count.
+If not eaten, we return null.